SteveDeJongh/LS_170/review.md

 At the most basic level, a network is two devices connected in such a way that they can communicate or exchange data.
 A Network can rely on a hub or switches to bridge different devices or partition parts of the network, or have all devices connected on a single wire.

 2. **What is the Internet?**
-We can imagine te internet as a vast number of these networks connected together, a network of networks.
+We can imagine the internet as a vast number of these networks connected together, a network of networks.

 3. **Is the Internet the same thing as a network?**
 No, as soon as we require inter-network communication we require the inclusion of a router.
 Routers enable inter-network comunication, and it's the connection of different routers and networks that makes up the internet, the infrastructure allowing inter-network communication.